CEI-lab/ece3400-2017/docs/schedule.md

 You can [access the PH427 lab](https://calendar.google.com/calendar/embed?src=ece34002017%40gmail.com&ctz=America/New_York) any time a TA is available.
 Be aware that if a lab session is ongoing you will have to yield the space to those who are signed up.

+You can also access the PH414 Skunkworks lab during open lab hours, IF both you and your TA has been trained.
+We will be using the buddy system - basically, you are NEVER allowed to be in there without at least one other person present.
+That also counts if your buddy just need to step out for a couple of minutes!
+If we find that anyone does not follow the Buddy system, or mistreats equipment in that space, you will loose access for the rest of the semester.

 ***

 ~~Week 1:~~